thisyearnofear/familexyz/docs/hedera-integration.md

 ## 🚀 Hedera Africa Hackathon 2025 - Track 4 (AI & DePIN)

-This documentation details the Family-Connection AI Agents implementation for the Hedera Africa Hackathon 2025 Track 4 submission, focusing on AI agents with decentralized infrastructure integration.
+This documentation details the Family-Connection AI Agents implementation for the Hedera Africa Hackathon 2025 Track 4 submission.
+Our architecture is deeply aligned with the principles of the **Hedera AI Agent Kit**, using a modular, tool-based approach for all on-chain interactions.

 ## ⛓️ HCS-10 Compliant Messaging